 Vitamin B12 Deficiency

-This is the most frequent use of B12, to treat it’s own deficiency in the common human diet.
-Many factors cause such deficiencies today, most related to pernicious anemia and factors that cause absorption of B12 to be lower when consumed.
+This is the most frequent use of Vitamin B12, to treat it’s own deficiency in the common human diet.
+Many factors cause such deficiencies today, most related to pernicious anemia and factors that cause absorption of Vitamin B12 to be lower when consumed.
 Also the vitamin itself does not occur naturally, but is a buy product of bacteria in the guts of animals and around the root systems of plants.

 This is unfortunate, because vitamin B12 is the key to numerous biochemical processes within the human physiology.
 It is necessary to cellular metabolism of energy, production of fatty acids, synthesis of DNA and other essential body functions.
 So treatment of B12 deficiency is highly important and being researched in modern medicine, but for now it is still a matter that has no absolute solutions scientifically.

 The drugs and compounds used for joint pain relief, generally have unwanted side effects.
 Common or extended usage of joint pain medications are the cause of problems with the digestive tract, upsetting stomach pains and even internal bleeding.
 Since vitamin B12 is also essential to the production of new red blood cells, it has been used to combat a wide variety of painful joint problems, because it can help in the simultaneous treatment of anemia.